freeekanayaka/charm-test/README.md

 This package sports a collection of helpers for unit-testing Juju charms.

-In particular, it extends [system-fixtures](https://github.com/freeekanayaka/system-fixtures) by faking out hook tools processes (`config-get`, `juju-log`, etc), so authors have a complete suite of fakes for the typical "boundaries" of a Juju charm.
+In particular, it extends [systemfixtures](https://github.com/freeekanayaka/system-fixtures) by faking out hook tools processes (`config-get`, `juju-log`, etc), so authors have a complete suite of fakes for the typical "boundaries" of a Juju charm.

-The examples below cover the Juju fake boundaries part, for documentation about the rest of fake boundaries (file system, processes, network, users, groups, etc) see the `system-fixtures` [home page](https://github.com/freeekanayaka/system-fixtures).
+The examples below cover the Juju fake boundaries part, for documentation about the rest of fake boundaries (file system, processes, network, users, groups, etc) see the `systemfixtures` [home page](https://github.com/freeekanayaka/system-fixtures).

 # Examples